BROADCASTING VS NARROWCASTING: STRATEGIC

 Damian: In a previous episode Gary Beck spoke in depth about how they came up with that and how it basically changed the game.
 It was very interesting.

-…So you used TV as the example for broadcast.
+…So you used TV as an example for broadcast.
 Are there ways that a channel like that can evolve to be narrowcast?

 Implementing Your Narrowcast Strategy: Target Definition